 College is expensive.
 Under ideal circumstances, Arizona parents have planned, saved, and invested to be prepared for this expense.
 In addition, the child has studied and worked hard to earn a college acceptance letter.
 Yet, even when these things have happened, a divorce can alter the college financial picture.

 A lot of things change when a couple decides to divorce.
 Even though they still want to give their child every possible advantage, this desire will need to be tempered with realistic financial expectations.
 In many cases, one parent may ask for all or a percentage of college expenses to be paid as a part of the divorce agreement.
 This is a valid request, yet the way in which it is addressed can be critical.

 When finances are limited, a blanket statement regarding how college expenses will be handled can lead to more problems later on.
 Exactly how much and for how long will these expenses continue can be a factor.
-If it all possible, these are concerns that should be addressed up front.
+If at all possible, these are concerns that should be addressed upfront.

 Source: CNBC, “How to keep your divorce from sabotaging your children’s college education“, Lorie Konish, May 18, 2018